 The Texoma Regional Consortium Healthcare Committee addresses skills gaps in the healthcare industry which repents multiple in-demand occupations throughout both Texoma and Southern Oklahoma.
 Representatives from both Texoma and Southern Oklahoma workforce, area hospitals, nursing homes, economic development, and community colleges attend Healthcare Committee meetings to discuss strategies to address healthcare skill gaps.
 The committee is working to develop programs for high school students to begin a career pathway in healthcare.
-In cooperation with Grayson College a Patient Care Technician program has been added to the high school career and technical education and dual credit curriculum.
-Students who complete this program will achieve three certificates that will immediately make these students employable in the Texoma WDA: Certified Nurse's Aide (CNA), Phlebotomist, and EKG Technician.
 Current goals of the Healthcare Committee continue to be to create an interest in healthcare careers and to lay the foundation for advanced degrees in healthcare, including the Bachelor of Science in Nursing, which is greatly needed in Texoma's major hospitals.
 Future goals of this committee include researching and applying for Sector Partnership grants to support creating effective and sustainable sector partnerships in healthcare.